ProbieK/Get-Redirects/README.md

 # Get-Redirects
 Script to enumerate all redirects of a given URL.
 Must have Python3 installed.
+Only compatible with Ubuntu Linux and derivatives.
 ## Usage:
 ```bash
 git clone https://github.com/ProbieK/Get-Redirects.git